Stewartd2018/Reflection/README.md

+# Reflection 12
+##5/1/2018
+Today I worked on my profile project because i did not know it was due yesterday.
+Ill submit it tonight.

+---

 # Reflection 11
 ## 4/26/2018
 This week is a day short but we started to learn about bootstrap.
 We started to make a profile project.
 I learned how to take a bootstrap webiste and make it more personalized.
 I started to make a profile project.
 In that project we are summarzing our life at saint johns, achievements, etc.